 Figure 4: Annual additional GDP due to Fee and Dividend relative to no carbon tax.
-The numbers are positive due to a net increase in jobs and more consumer spending from the dividend.
-Over the 20 years of the study, GDP is \$1.375 trillion higher than without F&D.
+The numbers are positive due to more jobs and more consumer spending with F&D. Over the 20 years considered, GDP is \$1.375 trillion higher than without F&D.